WALKERS’ WORLD

 - Arrive in Leon, a remarkable city of soaring stone.
 Our hotel in Leon is a lovely restored Posada in the heart of the historic quarter.
 Dinner included

-Day 2 - Walking tour of Leon's old quarter - the magnificent cathedral with stained glass windows preserved from the 13th century, the Basilica de San Isidoro with its Pantheon of Kings filled with golden treasures, the Hostal de San Marcos, the 16th century Palace of Los Guzmanes and the Casa de Botines, a 19th century building by the famous architect Antoni Gaudi.
+Day 2 - Morning walking tour of Leon's old quarter - the magnificent cathedral with stained glass windows preserved from the 13th century, the Basilica de San Isidoro with its Pantheon of Kings filled with golden treasures, the Hostal de San Marcos, the 16th century Palace of Los Guzmanes and the Casa de Botines, a 19th century building by the famous architect Antoni Gaudi.
 Dinner not included

 Day 3 - ORBIGO TO ASTORGA This morning we drive from Leon to start our Camino walk at Orbigo.
 It was here, on the bridge at Orbigo, in 1434, that a knight, Suero, held what may have been the last great medieval tournament.
 Having been scorned by his lady love, Suero challenged other knights to a joust.
 Today, if you stand on the bridge and use a little imagination, you can almost hear the horses whinny and the clash of steel.
 The tournament is still re-enacted each year by the people of Orbigo.
 As we start to walk, the terrain changes from flat plains to low foothills.
 The clouds ahead soon reveal themselves to be chains of mountains in the distance but the walking is still quite easy.
 In the afternoon we reach Astorga with its Cathedral built in 1471 and a fairytale Bishop's Palace designed by the eccentric architect Antoni Gaudi which now holds an interesting "Museum of the Camino".
 There is a baroque Town Hall and a Museum of Chocolate.
 The museum tells the tale of the local chocolate industry which flourished when cocoa was first brought to Spain from the New World.
 The town still prides itself in its great chocolate and there are many mouth-watering window displays.
 Distance 20 km or 12 km (you choose) Dinner included